nullgemm/globuf/readme.md

-# Globox
+# Globuf
-Globox is a portable windowing library for X11, Wayland, Windows and macOS.
+Globuf is a portable windowing library for X11, Wayland, Windows and macOS.
-It is entirely modular, with support for X11, Wayland, Windows and macOS available in optional library binaries to be used with the Globox core.
+It is entirely modular, with support for X11, Wayland, Windows and macOS available in optional library binaries to be used with the Globuf core.

-Globox was built as a lightweight alternative to similar projects and only provides windows, as demonstrated in the simple example, with the relevant system libraries for only dependencies.
+Globuf was built as a lightweight alternative to similar projects and only provides windows, as demonstrated in the simple example, with the relevant system libraries for only dependencies.

-Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independent projects usable with Globox as shown in the complex example.
+Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independent projects usable with Globuf as shown in the complex example.

 This modular architecture makes it easy to add support for new platforms, and also means it's possible to select the target window system at run time.